kbjiang/02_study/by_topic/PEFT/LoRA and related.md

 	2. Finetuning using $\theta_d$: *One interpretation of the intrinsic parameter vector is that it encodes the task at hand with respect to the original pre-trained representations.*
 3. Why *the process of pre-training itself implicitly minimizes the intrinsic dimension*
 	1. it's shown that pretrained models are redundant in capacity and allows for significant sparsification.
 	2. Sec 5.1 shows intrisic dimension descreases with increasing pretraining updates.
-Note 'full solution', against which $d_{90}$ is measured, at update steps are obtained by finetuning corresponding checkpoint model in the standard way.![[Pasted image 20230424130405.png]]
+Note 'full solution' at update steps, against which $d_{90}$ is measured, are obtained by finetuning corresponding checkpoint model in the standard way.![[Pasted image 20230424130405.png]]
 4. Therefore, *standard pre-trained models can learn a large set of NLP tasks with very few parameters*
 5.